-Elephants being Thailand’s national animal, one would expect them to be protected and respected.
+Elephants are Thailand’s national animals, and one would expect them to be protected and respected.
 The truth of the matter, however, is quite different.
-The Asian elephants are an endangered species and experts now estimate there to be less than 2000 wild elephants currently living in the Kingdom of Thailand.
-Their population is dwindling at a rapid rate, all thanks to the loss of their natural habitat and the poaching that these Elephant attraction rackets encourages.
+Asian elephants are an endangered species, and experts now estimate less than 2000 wild elephants currently living in the Kingdom of Thailand.
+Moreover, their population is dwindling rapidly, all thanks to the loss of their natural habitat and the poaching these Elephant attraction rackets encourage.

-The 250 acres of undisturbed wilderness in the park is currently home for 36 happy elephants.
-There are no elephant rides being sold at the Elephant Nature Park nor are there elephant paintings or any other circus tricks and shows here.
+The park’s 250 acres of undisturbed wilderness are currently home to 36 happy elephants.
+No elephant rides are being sold at the Elephant Nature Park, nor are there elephant paintings or other circus tricks and shows here.
 There is no bullying of the elephants of any sort.
-A life of peace to the rescued Elephants is what the nature park promises.
+A life of peace for the rescued Elephants is what the nature park promises.

-Whereas the rest of the world in an act of kindness and concern are closing down these types of inhuman attractions, Phuket apathetically decided to open one.
+Whereas the rest of the world, in an act of kindness and concern, is closing down these inhuman attractions, Phuket decided to open one apathetically.
 But you can never escape karma, can you?
 Owing to the furious protests and the enormous amount of negative publicity generated during its development process, the Phuket Dolphin Aquarium has been struggling ever since.
-This prison of an aquarium acquired some of its Dolphins from the hell’s-pit, known as the ‘Cove’.
-If you’re wondering what the Cove is, it’s going to be an extreme eye-opener.
+This prison of an aquarium acquired some of its Dolphins from the hell’s pit, known as the ‘Cove’.
+It will be an extreme eye-opener if you’re wondering what the Cove is.
 Get ready to be shocked that something as gruesome as this still exists.

-Or better still, watch this videos below.
+Or better still, watch the videos below.
 A single picture can speak more than a thousand words.
-If you watched the top video, you’ll see how even many of the A-list movie stars are aware of the horrific facts behind the aquarium.
-They have made a clear stand against this cruel attraction and sincerely hope that you too will realize the truth and oppose such an atrocity.
+If you watch the top video, you’ll see how even many A-list movie stars know the horrific facts about the aquarium.
+They have stood against this cruel attraction and sincerely hope you will realize the truth and oppose such an atrocity.

 ⦁ Several of these are wild Dolphins from the monstrous ‘Taiji’ killing cove